FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 - Generate valid Certificates
 - Package the certs into a zip file with the same name of the user (e.g. Joe.zip)
 - Create a private Data Package.
 This can be seen in the Mission section, with the other Data Packages
-- Send the private DP automatically to a ATAK/Wintak (or compatible client)
+- Send the private DP automatically to a `ATAK`/`WinTAK` (or compatible client)
 - To the user with the same name (Joe)
   The user will receive a notification of the reception
-- Under “manage server connection” a new entry with the nameFreeTAKServer\_\[SERVERIP] will appear.
+- Under "manage server connection" a new entry with the nameFreeTAKServer\_\[SERVERIP] will appear.
-- The user needs to activate the connection (in WinTAK he may need to restart the software)
+- The user needs to activate the connection (in `WinTAK` he may need to restart the software)

-> Since ATAK 4.6 the ability to use non secured data packages has been disabled.
+> Since `ATAK` 4.6 the ability to use non-secured data packages has been disabled.

 ### 5.1.2 Alternate certificates distribution